alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * bones, carsasses and blood
 * collagen or any animal part used to manufacture drugs

-You also need a different certificate to export animal semen, ova, embryos and other germplasm from cattle, sheep, goats and pigs
+You also need a certificate to export animal semen, ova, embryos and other germplasm from cattle, sheep, goats and pigs

 ^The rules are different if they're from other animals [link to endangered animal content].^